-Investments of insurance activities include investment property and operating property, which are measured at fair value as underlying assets of direct participating contracts.
+Investments of insurance activities include investment property which are measured at fair value as underlying assets of direct participating contracts.

 1.g.2 INSURANCE CONTRACTS

 The Group applies IFRS 17 to insurance contracts issued, reinsurance contracts issued and held, and discretionary investment contracts issued (if the entity also issues insurance contracts).